 The IRR is overly positive in its inference.
 Although the IRR discounts the growth rate from the initial outlay as well as future reinvestments in a project, it does not account for the inherent nature of such reinvestment.

-Typically, reinvestment takes place in the cost of capital and not in the rate of return, as inferences drawn solely from IRR wrongly posit.
+Typically, reinvestment takes place at the cost of capital and not in the rate of return, as inferences drawn solely from IRR wrongly posit.
 It leads the Internal Rate of Return to posit an overestimation of future cash flow.

 A critical shortcoming of IRR as a metric is that a single project might have multiple IRR.
 It mainly holds when a specific project is expected to generate both positive and negative periodical cash flows across its tenure.
 It inevitably confuses analysts and negates the IRR’s utility as a metric for profitability.